klosinm/klosinm/README.md

 ## Hello Everyone!  👋

 I am a senior in undergrad studying computer science and data science.
+I’ve had experience analyzing big-data using SQL and R at one of my previous internships, and taking that data to model user bahavior.
+1

 Techinal Skills: SQL | PowerBI | C | C++| C# | Java | JavaScript | CSS | HTML | R | Python